BugYang/LeetCode/_posts/2014-03-19-crack-the-leetcode-search-for-range.md

 OUTPUT:  [3,4]

 **Solution 0**:
 This problem can be broken into two parts: find the left most target, find the right most target.
 So you can customize the standard binary search.
 Be careful about the array bounders!

+**NOTE**:
+While coding this problem, I find it's much easy to implement binary search by return -1 only outside of the while loop!

 *Time Complexity*:O(log(n))
 *Space Complexity*:O(1)